telerik/ajax-docs/api/server/Telerik.Web.UI/VerticalBoxPlotSeries.md

 ###  Data `String`

 Get/Set the serialized data entities in a list format.
 This property is usually set if the series is data bound

-###  DataCloseField `String`

-The field which is used for the close value when the series is data bound.

-###  DataDownColorField `String`

-The field which is used for the down color value when the series is data bound.

 ###  DataField `String`